Grand Lodge of Maine Home

 Review of the Major Symbols and Working Tools of the Three Degrees:

-The newly raised master mason is in an excellent position to review the working tools and major symbols of the three degrees, and the sooner this review is done following his raising the more likely he will be to continue his own Masonic education.
+The newly raised Master Mason is in an excellent position to review the Working Tools and major symbols of the three degrees, and the sooner this review is done following his raising the more likely he will be to continue his own Masonic education.
 The aim of such a review is to bring together all those symbols and working tools in a unified whole.
 Of course, understanding the combined meaning entails much more than an identification of the parts, but a simple familiarity is essential before interrelationships between the working tools and symbols can be explored.

-Supplementary Sheet M.M. - 3 along with the accompanying questions provides a means of review and identification of the principal symbols and the working tools.
-The instructor will find that while some of these symbols have struck a cord of response in the new master mason's mind and are thus remembered, others remain vague or forgotten completely.
+Supplementary Sheet M.M. – 3 along with the accompanying questions provides a means of review and identification of the principal symbols and the working tools.
+The instructor will find that while some of these symbols have struck a cord of response in the new Master Mason’s mind and are thus remembered, others remain vague or forgotten completely.

-Reviewing the working tools of the master mason provides the opportunity for review of all the working tools.
+Reviewing the working tools of the Master Mason provides the opportunity for review of all the working tools.
 In conducting such a review, it is advisable to go over both the operative and speculative applications.
-Having the actual set of tools present during the review and allowing the new master mason to again handle these tools as they are discussed will contribute greatly to the value of this review.
+Having the actual set of tools present during the review and allowing the new Master Mason to again handle these tools as they are discussed will contribute greatly to the value of this review.

-What is the genesis of that "cement which unites us into one sacred band
+What is the genesis of that “cement which unites us into one sacred band”?

 What should be the motivation which activates a brother as he takes the symbolic trowel in hand and joins this society of brothers?

 Abraham Maslow has listed in ascending levels the human needs which generate our motivational desires and which lead us into social interactions.
-Lowest in Maslow's list we find the physiological needs - the need for food, shelter and for clothing.
+Lowest in Maslow’s list we find the physiological needs – the need for food, shelter and for clothing.
 Next comes the need for security and safety.
 Once the physiological needs have been met and a sufficient security has been gained, there follows the need for social affiliations and for comradeship.
 The next level of needs stems from the seeking for recognition and esteem within our social group.
-At the top of Maslow's list of needs and motivational drives is what he terms "self actualization."
-Here the drive comes from the inner satisfaction of achieving one's best.
+At the top of Maslow’s list of needs and motivational drives is what he terms “self actualization.”
+Here the drive comes from the inner satisfaction of achieving one’s best.
 In Masonic terms, self actualization is that state in which the duty to be a builder (and the best builder one can be) becomes our happiness.
-As in the case of all humans, the motivational drives of the mason arise from all the levels characterized by Maslow, but it is the highest level which is the goal of the master mason.
-In that state, it is not for physical sustenance, or for security, or acceptance, or even for the esteem of his brethren that he labors, but rather with a "noble contention, or rather emulation, of who can work and best agree.'1
+As in the case of all humans, the motivational drives of the mason arise from all the levels characterized by Maslow, but it is the highest level which is the goal of the Master Mason.
+In that state, it is not for physical sustenance, or for security, or acceptance, or even for the esteem of his brethren that he labors, but rather with a “noble contention, or rather emulation, of who can work and best agree.’

-Finally there may be an additional step in the growth of the individual mason in which "self" no longer contends and in which it is the needs of the Craft and its work for "the brotherhood of man under the fatherhood of God" which is the primary motivation.
-In such a case self actualization blends into true inspiration.
+Finally there may be an additional step in the growth of the individual mason in which “self” no longer contends and in which it is the needs of the Craft and its work for “the brotherhood of man under the fatherhood of God” which is the primary motivation.
+In such a case, self-actualization blends into true inspiration.

 Is it, perhaps, the sharing of this united commitment to the highest which the mason knows which truly cements the sacred band and which has and will continue to unite the craft?
-(See also: Short Talk Bulletin, "The Trowel," October 1960.)

-The Compasses: The Compasses provide the instructor with another rich and open-ended topic to share with the new master mason.
+The Compasses: The Compasses provide the instructor with another rich and open-ended topic to share with the new Master Mason.
 Unlike the prominent plumb, the level, and the square, the compasses is not included in the working tools, yet it is everywhere present (either explicitly or implicitly) in our Masonic ritual.
 Not only is it dedicated to the Craft with that most important utilization (the keeping of our passions within due bounds), but it is closely tied, both in operative and symbolic practice, to the square and to the symbol of the point within the circle.

 Interestingly, the compasses was utilized by operative masons to prove their squares upon which the right relationships of their building depended.
 Supplemental Sheet M.M. - 1 explains this method.